Product Design // User Research @ Pearson

 The research sessions opened w/ a 40-minute interview that informed the co-design exercise where I would build on the screen what instructors wanted to see in a performance dashboard.
 This helped us better understand what truly mattered to assess the class quickly.
 We kept the back-and-forth fluid to create an open space for rapid validation that included correction from the instructor and on-the-fly iterations based on what they were seeing.
 Co-design findings:

-We presented instructors with details about students who are struggling with specific content to cover in class or students who aren't completing designated work.
-Letting users know what is going on and presenting useful information.
+We presented instructors with details about students who struggled with specific content to cover in class or students who didn't complete designated work.
+We let users know what was going on and presented helpful information.

-These navigation and data point presentation options are good examples of collaboration with users before presenting multiple scale options to partners across product and engineering to ensure feasibility that might include possible API contracts for data point delivery from the adaptive system.
+These navigation and data point presentation options were good examples of collaborating with users before presenting multiple scale options to partners across product and engineering to ensure feasibility, which might include possible API contracts for data point delivery from the adaptive system.

-It was important to make sure that the information and data made clear and simple sense to instructors when assessing what the student content needs to brush up on.
-We worked with product and dev leads to grasp timelines for a simple MVP option that we’ve validated with instructors.
-There was also improvement potential as we iterated and improved upon the initial release.
+It was important to ensure that instructors found the information and data clear and simple to use when assessing student content needs.
+We worked with product, engineering, and data science leads to grasp timelines for a simple MVP option that we validated with instructors.
+There was also potential for improvement as we iterated and improved upon the initial release.

-We find any open-ended feedback session interesting because it reinforces how pressed for time these instructors truly are.
-The majority of instructors want some level of control, but don't have time to configure an endless page of settings they don't understand.
-They also want insights and actions specifically spelled out for them with the ability to dive deeper for more background information.
+We found any open-ended feedback session interesting because it reinforced how pressed for time these instructors truly were.
+The majority of instructors wanted some level of control but didn't have time to configure an endless page of settings they didn't understand.
+They also wanted insights and actions specifically spelled out for them with the ability to dive deeper for more background information.

 73